sanchezcarlosjr/awk_plus_plus/README.md

 # awk_plus_plus

 > A  language designed for data orchestration.

+AWK has long been a cornerstone of UNIX culture and a powerful tool for data science tasks.
+However, it can become difficult to manage unstructured data meshes, especially when dealing with modern formats, protocols, and information retrieval systems, where structured queries are needed.
+We propose AWK++, a language inspired by AWK, where users can query, receive answers, and execute actions based on patterns in ingested data.

+AWK++ is conceptualized as a metadata layer or middleware for storage systems, introducing an architecture designed to handle distributed datasets and large language models (LLMs).
+The language segregates resources to enhance functionality by incorporating DuckDB as an in-process database and Jsonnet as an assembly language to interpret URLs, along with Lark for macro-based parsing.
+Like GraphQL, AWK++ follows a "what you see is what you get" model; however, unlike GraphQL, it does not impose a strict type system.
+Additionally, others systems can query an AWK++ service via HTTP, providing flexibility for external interacdtions.

 ## Features
-* Fuzzy regex engine and Semantic search to retrieve information in an in-process DB.
+* **Fuzzy regex engine** and **semantic search** for retrieving information from an in-process database.
-* End-user programming.
-* Orthogonal Persistence based on DuckDB
+* **End-user programming** capabilities.
+* **Orthogonal Persistence** implemented with DuckDB and SQL Macros.
-* Transparent reference with Jsonnet.
-We plan to execute this feature with Dask.
+* **Transparent reference** using Jsonnet, with plans to execute we plan to execute this feature via Dask.
-* URL interpreter to manage data sources.
+* **URL interpreter** for managing different data sources, protocols, and schedulers with plugins.

 ## Installation from pip
 Install the package with: